Josuha Guilavogui: Mainz 05

+Leeds United

+On 23 October 2024, Guilavogui joined EFL Championship club Leeds United on a contract until the end of the 2024–25 season.
+He made his Leeds debut on 2 November 2024 in the 3-0 league win against Plymouth Argyle, as a second half substitute.
+He left the club when his contract expired at the end of the season.

 International career

 Born in France, Guilavogui is of Guinean descent.
 He has played for the France national team.

 Personal life

-Guilavogui was born in Ollioules, Var.
-He is the brother of the Guinea international footballer Morgan Guilavogui.
+He is the brother of the Guinean international footballer Morgan Guilavogui.